 The Chinese government is promoting the teaching of Mandarin around the world, through its Confucius Institute network, in order to establish Chinese as the new international language.
-Yet the difficulty of writing Chinese characters, and the tonal nature of the language, make it unlikely the Chinese will become a preferred language of exchange for people who are not native speakers of Chinese.
+Yet the difficulty of writing Chinese characters, and the tonal nature of the language, make it unlikely the Chinese will become a preferred language of exchange around the world.

+In my view, the use of English is too well established.
+It is simply too convenient for a Japanese person and an Indian, or a Brazilian and a Russian, to use English to communicate.
 The use of English as a highly convenient means of international communication is not likely to change in the foreseeable future.
 The relative power and influence of the United States and Britain will continue to decline.
-This will not, however, make English less useful.
-It will just make the political argument against English less relevant.
+This will not, however, make English less useful, in my view.
+It may just make the political argument against English less relevant.

 At the same time, in a shrinking world, I expect to see an increasing interest in learning other languages, major regional languages, minor languages, threatened languages, artificial languages, all languages.
 It is hard to predict what role Chinese will have as an international language, especially in East Asia, as a result of China’s rise.
 Spanish is widely studied and easy to learn, with its consistent spelling.
 Could it assume more importance in Europe?
 Already Spanish and Portuguese speakers in Latin America can easily learn each others’ languages.